 - In a stand mixer fitted with the paddle attachment, cream the butter and sugar together for several minutes until light and fluffy (first on low speed and then gradually increasing the speed to medium high).
 Turn off the mixer and scrape down the sides of the bowl with a spatula.

-- Turn the mixer back on low speed and add the eggs, one at a time, scraping down the bowl after the second egg.
+- Turn the mixer back on low speed and slowly add the eggs, one at a time, scraping down the bowl after the second egg.
 Allow the eggs to incorporate completely and then scrape down the bowl again.
-This is a lot of eggs so don't worry if the mixture starts to break.
-The next step will bring it back together.
+(This is a lot of eggs so don't worry if the mixture starts to break.
+The flour mixture will bring it back together.)

-- Add the crushed pineapple along with the vanilla and mix briefly on medium low to combine.
+- Add the crushed pineapple along with the vanilla and mix very briefly on medium low to combine.
+(The texture of the crushed pineapple and juice WILL make the batter look broken.)
 With the mixer on low, add the flour mixture in 3 batches and mix until just combined.
-Turn off the stand mixer and scrape down the bowl with a spatula, giving the batter one final stir.
+Turn off the mixer and scrape down the bowl with a spatula, giving the batter one final stir.